-UBCM (local government applications) or FNESS (First Nation applications) will perform a preliminary review of applications to ensure the required application elements (identified above) have been submitted and to ensure that basic eligibility criteria have been met.
+UBCM will perform a preliminary review of applications to ensure the required application elements (identified above) have been submitted and to ensure that basic eligibility criteria have been met.
+Only complete application packages will be reviewed.

 Following this, all eligible applications will be reviewed and scored by Fuel Management Specialists or Liaisons.
 Scoring considerations and criteria include the following: